breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 ### The `nano` command

-**It’s not really a command, but actually the name of "Nano," a text editor application.**
+**It’s not really a command, actually the name of "Nano" is a text editor application.**

 When working with the command line, sometimes you will have to open a file to review it and even change it.
 For that, we use the "nano" command.
 Nano basically opens a text editor within the command line.